 Drinking beer and barbecuing is an American culinary match made in heaven!
-There’s nothing more satisfying than enjoying a cold craft beer and eating a delicious BBQ.
-While available in a variety of flavors, craft beers have unique characteristics that make pairing beer with barbecue a taste buds delight.
+There’s nothing more satisfying than enjoying a cold craft beer while eating a delicious BBQ.
+Available in a variety of flavors, craft beers have unique characteristics that make pairing them with grilled food a taste buds delight.
 Everything from the barley, hops, spices and even the water can alter the experience and taste of whatever is being served.
-So while there are a lot of opinions on this topic we’d like to share some polite suggestions.
+So while there are a lot of opinions on this topic, here are a few polite suggestions from Fireside.

 Great beer to pair with BBQ